Improved ADOM Guidebook

 - Ctrl-x Wizard's level 40 class power allows to uncurse an item.

-- read cursed scroll of repair to broke your cursed item, then read blessed scroll of repair to both repair and uncurse it.
+- read cursed scroll of repair to break your cursed item, then read blessed scroll of repair to both repair and uncurse it.
 This

 tactic can also be exploited to uncurse or bless large stacks of items.